 Internal Medicine, University of North Carolina Hospitals, Chapel Hill, NC, 2009

 Infectious Diseases, University of North Carolina School of Medicine, Chapel Hill, NC, 2012

-Dr. Messer's research focuses on dengue virus, a pathogen transmitted by mosquitos and endemic throughout the tropical and sub-tropical world.
-His particular interest is in viral genetics and evolution and how those factors affect viral fitness, viral pathogenicity and the human immune response to dengue virus infection.
-Dr. Messer's has three areas of active research: 1) the genetic determinants of virus fitness in the mosquito vector Aedes aegypti, 2) vaccine strategies that provide robust cross-protective immunity to dengue infection, and 3) using reverse genetics to identify mutations critical to viral RNA function and to virus mouse adaptation.
+Dr. Messer's research has focused on dengue virus, a pathogen transmitted by mosquitos and endemic throughout the tropical and sub-tropical world.
+With the recent emergence of Zika virus in the Americas we have expanded our research to include Zika, as Zika and dengue are very closely related.
+Our particular interest is in viral genetics and evolution and how those factors affect viral fitness, viral pathogenicity and the human immune response to dengue and Zika virus infection.

 Dr. Messer is trained in diagnosing and treating infections in the general population, international travelers and immune compromised hosts, including long-term management of HIV patients.